 Your cart is currently empty.

 If you’ve ever taken a child to the doctor’s office for shots, you know it can be a challenging affair.
 It doesn’t take a medical expert to know that children hate getting shots for one obvious reason: shots hurt.
 Children are especially sensitive to needle pricks as they cause a sensation that’s both unfamiliar and unpleasant and even at a very young age, the mere presence of a needle or medical environment can be enough to have children on edge.
-Adults, on the other hand, are accustomed to these types of sensations and have a decidedly higher threshold for pain.
-And while getting an injection at the doctor’s office might not be any grown adult’s favorite pastime either, it’s usually that big of a deal either.
+And for many adults, this apprehension lingers.

-As far as why some adults never outgrow their hypodermic needle apprehension, doctors can’t definitively say why.
-As with all phobias, the fear of needles can sometimes be attributed to previous traumatic episodes or lingering negative experiences.
-Growing up with parents or guardians who have an aversion to needles can also be a contributing factor as attitudes and fears are learned by younger generations.
+As far as why some adults never outgrow their fear of hypodermic needles, doctors can’t definitively say why.2 As with all phobias, the fear of needles can sometimes be attributed to previous traumatic episodes or lingering negative experiences.
+Growing up with parents or guardians who have an aversion to needles can also be a contributing factor as attitudes and fears are learned by younger generations.2

 Of course, this process isn’t for everyone.
 If you are prone to fainting, severe anxiety, physical illness, combativeness, you may want to seek professional assistance from a psychologist or counselor.
 This is especially true if you are diabetic or have another issue that requires daily or frequent injections.
 Most adults require shots so infrequently, that immediate professional assistance is not necessary.
 In the most extreme of circumstances, your doctor may prescribe anti-anxiety or sedative medications to help ease the stress associated with needle procedures.